Mikhail Taube: Legal scholarship

-On May 28, 1896 he received degree of Master of International Law ("The history of modern international law.
+On May 28, 1896, he received degree of Master of International Law ("The history of modern international law.
 (Middle Ages).
 T. I. Introduction and part of the total.
 SPb., 1894") and November 29, 1899 received degree of Doctor in International Law ("The history of modern international law".
 (Middle Ages).
 T.II. part: Principles of Peace and Law in International Conflicts of the Middle Ages.
 Kharkov, 1899").
 From January 1, 1897, he taught at the University of Kharkov, from 1903 to 1911 at University of St. Petersburg (replaced his teacher at the Department Friedrich Martens), from 1909 to 1917 at Imperial School of Jurisprudence.
 Taube was also a founding member of the Russian Society of Maritime Law (1905).

 Diplomat

 From January 2, 1892 until 1917, he was attached to the Russian Imperial Ministry of Foreign Affairs.
 Taube was Deputy Director of the Second Department of the MFA (from 1905), then Adviser (from 1907) and permanent member of the Council of the Ministry.
-From 1904 to 1905 he was Russian legal representative at the Paris international commission of inquiry recarding Dogger Bank incident, where he, along with Admiral Fyodor Dubasov, was instrumental in the successful defense of Russian interests in this complex case.
+From 1904 to 1905 he was Russian legal representative at the Paris international commission of inquiry regarding the Dogger Bank incident, where he, along with Admiral Fyodor Dubasov, was instrumental in the successful defense of Russian interests in this complex case.
 From 1908 to 1909 he represented Russia at a conference on maritime law in London.
 On November 18, 1909 Taube was Russia's representative to the Permanent Court of Arbitration in The Hague.
 He worked on numerous explanations, helped prepare and provide advice on international law.
 In 1914, a few weeks before the start of the First World War, persuaded the Russian government to withdraw from the German banks.
 This included withdrawal of Russian gold from Germany to Russia.